bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/01_Dependencies.rst

             $ make ; make install

         ..
 WARNING::
-            Neither Autoparallel nor Tracing are yet available for macOS, therefore, their dependencies do not need to be installed.
+            Tracing is not yet available for macOS, therefore, its dependencies do not need to be installed.

 ..
 ATTENTION::